MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Learn more about [ApplicationManagement/RequirePrivateStoreOnly](http://windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-requireprivatestoreonly)

+#### Overview to try only private store apps

+1. Configure the new policy for your devices
+1. Log into a device that has the policy
+1. Open the Microsoft store app and observe you can only see your organization's apps

 ### Use WDAC and LOB apps

 You can now use WDAC to block apps or processes from launching and continue to use your own line of bushiness apps. you can now allow them in your WDAC policy.
 Using this policy involves running an extra line of code in PowerShell when creating your WDAC policy.
 [Review the steps here.](/mem/intune/configuration/custom-profile-hololens)

+#### Overview to try your own apps while using WDAC to block others

+1. Gather the AUMIDs of your LOB app, and the apps you intend to block
+1. Create a new WDAC policy following the new steps
+1. Deploy the policy using MDM to your device
+1. Sign into the device and observe you can launch your app and block others

 ### Fixes and improvements